SzymonNowakowski/DMRnet/README.md

        - `cvg` which stands for "(c)ross (v)alidation with models indexed with (G)IC"
           and in the v.
 0.3.0 is available in DMRnet by simply passing `indexation.mode=GIC"` in a call to `cv.DMRnet`.
-       - 'cv+sd' which is a regular cross validation with models indexed by model dimension, but returning (instead of the best model) the smallest model falling under the upper curve of a prediction error plus one standard deviation.
+       - `cv+sd` which is a regular cross validation with models indexed by model dimension, but returning (instead of the best model) the smallest model falling under the upper curve of a prediction error plus one standard deviation.
+In v.
+0.3.0 it is now available in `predict` for inference, use it by passing `md="df.1se"` instead of the default `md="df.min"`.

        Throughout the experiments, the models were also created both in DMRnet and in GLAMER with a regular GIC criterion, availavble in v.
 0.2.0 for DMRnet and in v.0.3.0 both for DMRnet and for GLAMER.